There's No Quick, Effortless Way To Fix Your Social Problems

 - They could become the best player by exploiting a natural tendency in how most people play the game.

 Of course none of that would work.
 First, what's being promised isn't even deliverable.
-But even if it was, it wouldn't change the fact that the person just needs to get in better shape and practice the fundamentals more.
-Once they have that down, the confidence, advice, and tricky tactics may help, but the main factor in their success will always be how competent they are in the basic, straightforward skills required by the game.
+But even if it was, it wouldn't change the fact that the player just needs to get in better shape and practice the fundamentals more.
+Once they have that down, the confidence, advice, and sneaky tactics may help, but the main factor in their success will always be how competent they are in the basic, straightforward skills required by the game.